audreyntep/e2_retinal_oct/README.md

 2. Then click "Upload" button, to load images on web server

-3. Finally click "Diagnose" button to get results
+3. Finally click "Diagnose" button to get results :

+    - CNV and DME retinas are red

+    - Drusen retina is orange

+    - Normal retina is green

 ### 4. Consumming API